Orthographic projection: Types

 Three sub-types of orthographic projection are isometric projection, dimetric projection, and trimetric projection, depending on the exact angle at which the view deviates from the orthogonal.
 Typically in axonometric drawing, as in other types of pictorials, one axis of space is shown to be vertical.

 In isometric projection, the most commonly used form of axonometric projection in engineering drawing, the direction of viewing is such that the three axes of space appear equally foreshortened, and there is a common angle of 120° between them.
 As the distortion caused by foreshortening is uniform, the proportionality between lengths is preserved, and the axes share a common scale; this eases one's ability to take measurements directly from the drawing.
 Another advantage is that 120° angles are easily constructed using only a compass and straightedge.

 In dimetric projection, the direction of viewing is such that two of the three axes of space appear equally foreshortened, of which the attendant scale and angles of presentation are determined according to the angle of viewing; the scale of the third direction is determined separately.
-Dimensional approximations are common in dimetric drawings.

 In trimetric projection, the direction of viewing is such that all of the three axes of space appear unequally foreshortened.
 The scale along each of the three axes and the angles among them are determined separately as dictated by the angle of viewing.
-Dimensional approximations in trimetric drawings are common, and trimetric perspective is seldom used in technical drawings.
+Trimetric perspective is seldom used in technical drawings.

 Multiview projection

 In multiview projection, up to six pictures of an object are produced, called primary views, with each projection plane parallel to one of the coordinate axes of the object.
 The views are positioned relative to each other according to either of two schemes: first-angle or third-angle projection.
 In each, the appearances of views may be thought of as being projected onto planes that form a six-sided box around the object.
 Although six different sides can be drawn, usually three views of a drawing give enough information to make a three-dimensional object.
-These views are known as front view, top view and end view.
-Other names for these views include plan, elevation and section.
+These views are known as front view (also elevation), top view (also plan) and end view (also section).
 When the plane or axis of the object depicted is not parallel to the projection plane, and where multiple sides of an object are visible in the same image, it is called an auxiliary view.
 Thus isometric projection, dimetric projection and trimetric projection would be considered auxiliary views in multiview projection.
 A typical characteristic of multiview projection is that one axis of space is usually displayed as vertical.